onox/wayland-ada/README.md

 It can be compiled by GNAT FSF version 7.2 and GNAT Community Edition 2017.

 # Thanks to
-- Dmitry Kazakov for writing his Simple Components.
-They are used in the xproto.xml-file parser application for reading UTF8-characters.
+- Dmitry Kazakov for Simple Components.
+They are used in the wayland.xml-file parser application for reading UTF8-characters.

 - Brad Moore for providing Storage Pool (and Subpool) implementations available in the Deepend Open Source project.